MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ## Next step

-After you receive your Azure Stack Edge Pro (2 GPU) device, you can [prepare your network and install it](ase-install.md).
+After you receive your Azure Stack Edge Pro (2 GPU) device, learn how to [prepare your network and install the device](ase-install.md).